Tips for meal planning, grocery list-making, and grocery shopping time management.

 With back-to-school just around the corner (however that may look for you this year), we’re all getting back to routine in some form.
 One way to ease the stress is proper grocery shopping time management.
 Hear me out!
 I know at least one of these tips will help you along the way.
 First up, though, a bit about the place we love to do our shopping!

-We’ve been shopping at Freson Brothers for a couple of years now.
+We’ve been shopping at Freson Bros. for a couple of years now.
 I’m all about experience when it comes to my grocery shop.
 Call me high maintenance, but I love a store that’s beautifully laid out and well-merchandised!
-Freson Brothers is exactly that.
+Freson Bros. is exactly that.
 I definitely take a little extra time strolling the aisles for some ‘Me Time’.
 Any parent of little ones can relate to that!

-We love that Freson Brothers is rooted in community and “authentically Albertan”.
-Started in 1955 by Frank Lovsin and Frank Resek, Freson Brothers is all about family and connection (and you definitely feel that when you’re there)!
-You can read more on the history of Freson Brothers here.
+We love that Freson Bros. is rooted in community and “authentically Albertan”.
+Started in 1955 by Frank Lovsin and Frank Resek, Freson Bros. is all about family and connection (and you definitely feel that when you’re there)!
+You can read more on the history of Freson Bros. here.

 Shop Local Products